anandMohanan/portfolio_astro/src/pages/about.md

 These are the subjects or fields that I am particularly interested in or passionate about.

-- Web development
+- Web development.
-- Aws cloud
+- Aws cloud.
-- Linux server management
+- Linux server management.
-- Salesforce administrator
+- Salesforce administrator.
-- Api development
+- Api development.

 ## Certifications

-- Graph developer associate - Apollo graphql
+- Graph developer associate - Apollo graphql.
-- Docker essentials:A developer introduction
+- Docker essentials:A developer introduction.
-- IBM carbon systems developer essentials - React
+- IBM carbon systems developer essentials - React.
-- NPTEL - An introduction to programming through c++
+- NPTEL - An introduction to programming through c++.
-- NPTEL - Cloud computing
+- NPTEL - Cloud computing.
-- University of michigan Coursera - An introduction to data science in python
+- University of michigan Coursera - An introduction to data science in python.